upperlinecode/CS-and-the-City-Curriculum/data/argument-decision-making.md

 - [The Firefox Data Privacy Promise](https://blog.mozilla.org/firefox/firefox-data-privacy-promise/)

-### Activity: Types of Data

-See how many types of data you can brainstorm in 5 minutes.
-For each type, also consider potential sources of that data.

-_For example, geographic data might come from satellites, from locations of users on their smartphones, from city zoning data, etc._

-> Note: Think broadly!
-Try to consider various types of quantitative (numerical), qualitiative (textual), and alternative (images, video, sound, etc.) data.
-You might also think about less traditional sources of data like anecdotal data, case studies, and/or aggregate data.

 ## Close

-We've seen a lot about how data is all around us and how that data can be used and misused.
-Next time we'll dig into how bias affects data science:
+We've seen a lot about how data is all around us and how that data can be used and misused, how it can produce information, and how that information can be used to gain insight about a problem.

-- decisions about what data we collect
-- interpretation of data and information creation
-- communication of analytical results
-- possible actions to take resulting from analysis
+Think of a civic issue you care deeply about.
+Give an example of data, of information, and of insight that you've seen (or that you'd want to see) about that issue.

+> e.g. On school performance, I'd want to see annual National Assessment of Educational Progress data, I'd want to use that data to see what percent of NYC schools are above and below average, and I'd want to use that information to understand whether NYC schools are improving or in decline.